i05nagai/memorandum/language/english_speaking.md

     * nerve-racking is correct
         * something that makes you extremely nervous
 * rack
+    * rack up
+        * to obtain or achieve sth, or to score goals or points
+        * the airline was racking up losses of 1.5 millions a day
+        * Miller racked up 28 points in the first half, and kept racking them up in the second
+    * to cause physical or mental plan, or trouble, to sb or sth
+    * even at the end, kk
     * frame
         * a frame often with bars or hooks, for hiding or hanging things
         * a bike rack